 3. iDroid should read this file and begin installing automatically.
 If prompted, select “Install”, accept any warnings that might pop up, and follow any other instructions that appear on-screen.

-4. Play Store is successfully installed on your iOS device.
+4. Google Play Store is successfully installed on your iOS device.
 If prompted, enter your Google account information (Gmail) and start using it.